vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ```

 ### 1c.
 Tanzu Packages
 Tanzu Packages enable administrators and users to use the Tanzu CLI or Carvel Custom Resources to add and manage standard services and add-ons on Kubernetes clusters.
 With Tanzu Packages, you can deploy various packages to VKS Clusters, such as cert-manager, Contour, Prometheus, Grafana, and more.
-Download the relevent bundle using the following command -
+Download the relevant bundle using the following command -

 ```bash
 tanzu imgpkg copy -b projects.registry.vmware.com/tkg/packages/standard/repo:v2024.8.21 --to-tar ./tanzu-packages.tar